philiplackmaker/portfolio-2018/src/pages/project/hellocar/index.md

 ###Design process

 We made decsions on what to build next by gathering data.
 This data would come from multiple sources; user testing sessions and analytic tools.
 I would take a lead on gathering this data and then relaying it to the business.
 <br><br>
+We would review analytics daily finding how features performed.
+Every two weeks we would run user testing session, they would be a mix of ethnographic and usability research.
+<br><br>
 ![Hellocar style tile v1](hellocar-design-process.png)